handyman5/valet/README.md

 Known Issues
 ============
+- There's no security anywhere here; please, whatever you do, DON'T make this available over the Internet. `valet` has a readonly mode and attempts to jail reads and edits into its root directory, but be careful!
 - `bottle`'s `static_file` function doesn't appear to handle UTF-8 data properly, or at least it doesn't show up right when I load a file that way
 - The version of `python-magic` that ships with Ubuntu [is broken](https://bugs.launchpad.net/bugs/603128); I worked around it as best I could